cabforum/servercert/docs/EVG.md

    Otherwise, it MAY contain the anyPolicy identifier.

-2. The following fields MUST be present if the Subordinate CA is not controlled by the entity that controls the Root CA.

-   * `certificatePolicies:policyQualifiers:policyQualifierId`

-      `id-qt 1` [RFC 5280]

-   * `certificatePolicies:policyQualifiers:qualifier:cPSuri`

-      HTTP URL for the Root CA's Certification Practice Statement

-3. The `certificatePolicies` extension in EV Certificates issued to Subscribers MUST include the following:
+2. The `certificatePolicies` extension in EV Certificates issued to Subscribers MUST include the following:

    * `certificatePolicies:policyIdentifier` (Required)

       The Issuer's EV policy identifier

-   * `certificatePolicies:policyQualifiers:policyQualifierId` (Required)

-      `id-qt 1` [RFC 5280]

-   * `certificatePolicies:policyQualifiers:qualifier:cPSuri` (Required)

-      HTTP URL for the Subordinate CA's Certification Practice Statement

-4. The `cRLDistributionPoints` extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an `authorityInformationAccess` extension.
+3. The `cRLDistributionPoints` extension MUST be present in Subscriber Certificates if the certificate does not specify OCSP responder locations in an `authorityInformationAccess` extension.

 ## 9.8.
 Certificate Extensions